DiegoMero/my-portfolio/README.md

 Show your support:
   Give a ⭐️ if you like this project!
 Acknowledgments:
-  Basic html and css basics
+  Basic html and css basics.
 📝 License:
   This project is MIT licensed.